Harrogate Borough Council elections

 One third of Harrogate Borough Council in North Yorkshire, England was elected each year, followed by one year without election.
-Since the last boundary changes in 2002, 54 councillors have been elected from 35 wards.
-The last elections were held in 2018, and no further elections will be held.
-Harrogate Borough Council will be abolished on 31 March 2023 and its functions transferred to the new North Yorkshire Council.
+From the final boundary changes in 2002, 54 councillors were elected from 35 wards.
+The last elections were held in 2018, ahead of the abolition of Harrogate Borough Council on 31 March 2023.
+Its functions transferred to North Yorkshire Council.
 The first elections to the North Yorkshire Council took place on 5 May 2022, when 21 councillors were elected from 21 divisions in the Borough of Harrogate.

 Political control

-Since the foundation of the council in 1973 political control of the council has been held by the following parties:
+The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1974.
+Political control from 1974 until its abolition in 2023 was as follows:

 Leadership

-The leaders of the council since 2005 have been:
+The leaders of the council from 1985 until the council's abolition in 2023 were: